Table of Contents

 Treatment for Hormonal Imbalance

-Treatment for hormonal imbalance depends upon the cause and also the person.
-Furthermore, women and men have different treatments for their conditions.
+The treatment for hormonal imbalance depends upon the cause and also the person who is affected.
+Furthermore, women and men can have different treatments for their conditions.
 For instance, women who are suffering from irregular menstrual cycles can use medications containing female hormones such as estrogen and progesterone can use birth control medications.
 For men with hypogonadism, stunted puberty or other similar conditions, testosterone patches and gels can help with the condition.

 - Difference between Estrogen & Progesterone – An Overview

 - What are Hormones?
 Types, Functions and Hormonal Diseases

 Hormonal imbalance is an endocrine condition that occurs when there is an overproduction or underproduction of hormones in the body.